austin-putz/Pedigree.jl/docs/src/make_A.md

 # Make A Matrix

 ```@docs
-makeA
+make_A
 ```

 ## Description

-The `makeA` function creates an additive relationship matrix (A matrix) using the tabular method.
+The `make_A` function creates an additive relationship matrix (A matrix) using the tabular method.
 This matrix represents the additive genetic relationships between individuals in a pedigree.

 ## Usage